 Various physical and hormonal issues, usually as a result of general ageing, can lead to problems down there.
 This was traditionally the leading cause of erectile dysfunction, affecting older men or men with metabolic issues like diabetes.
 Drugs like viagra have been the go-to solution.

 Whatever the cause, the end result involves a lack of blood flow into the penis, a lack of retention and thus an inability to start and maintain an erection.
 Conventional drug treatments (viagra, cialis, etc.) are the first line of defense offered by medical professionals, but are by no means a healthy long term solution, as they will upregulate nitric oxide’s effects (aka ‘NO’ – a potential metabolic inhibitor), stimulate unnatural blood vessel growth, harm unrelated organs such as eyes, and other bad things…

-How can red light help with impotence?
+Can red light help with impotence?
 How does the efficacy and safety compare to drug based treatments?

-Treating Erectile Dysfunction Safely – with Red Light?
+Erectile Dysfunction – and Red Light?

 This is the technical term for ‘more blood flow’, due to dilation (increase in diameter) of blood vessels.
 The opposite is vasoconstriction.

 Many researchers note that vasodilation is stimulated by light therapy (and also by various other physical, chemical and enivornmental factors – the mechanism by which the dilation comes about is different for all the different factors though – some good, some bad).
 The reason that improved blood flow helps erectile dysfunction is obvious, and is necessary if you want to cure ED.
 Red light could potentially stimulate vasodilation through these mechanisms:

 Commonly thought of as a metabolic waste product, carbon dioxide is actually a vasodilator, and the end result of respiration reactions in our cells.
 Red light supposedly acts to improve that reaction.